 THC is a much different cannabinoid compound.
 Unlike CBD, THC contains a psychoactive property that gives the user the ‘high’ that is associated with marijuana.
-CBD that is extracted from the cannabis plant has gained increasing popularity in many pharmacological and medicinal industries.

 CBD oil products have begun to sell in many markets and gained popularity with the consumer.
 The magic comes from the human body’s own ability to produce cannabinoids, similar in structure to the cannabinoid compound found in the cannabis plant.
 Cannabinoid compounds help the body with maintaining homeostasis.
-CBD is believed to beneficially interact with the body to level out the imbalance and promote general health and wellbeing.
+CBD is believed to beneficially interact with the body to level out the imbalance and support general health and wellbeing.

 When choosing a CBD oil product, it is important to understand the three types of CBD oil.
 Once the three types are identified, the consumer can identify what product form is effective for them.

 At first it may seem confusing as you learn about the types of CBD oil.
 In a nutshell, the three types come down to what each type contains and how it was processed.
 The cannabis plant is full of many cannabinoid compounds that have beneficial properties.
 As the CBD is processed, desirable attributes are filtered for the finished product to contain different compounds.